-The Northwest Michigan region is represented by three Rural Task Forces, comprised of representatives of designated Act 51 agencies, which include road commissions, incorporated villages, public transit agencies, and MDOT.
+The six-county region is represented by three Rural Task Forces, comprised of representatives of designated Act 51 agencies, which include road commissions, incorporated villages, public transit agencies, and MDOT.
 A representative of the Grand Traverse Band of Ottawa and Chippewa Indians is a member for RTF 10-C.

 In the RTF process, each local road and/or transit agency typically develops their own list of priorities which then are bought to the RTF or Small Urban meetings to be balanced against the other members' needs in consideration of available funding.
-The projects selected must meet certain federal criteria in order to qualify for the funds; for instance, only federal aid roads classified as Minor/Major Collectors and Minor/ Principal Arterials are eligible for this type of funding.
-Transit capital capital projects, such as the purchase of a bus, are also eligible; however, funds cannot be used for operating cost of running the bus on a route.
+The projects selected must meet certain federal criteria in order to qualify for the funds; for instance, only federal aid roads classified as Minor/ Major Collectors and Minor/Principal Arterials are eligible for this type of funding.
+A map of federal aid eligible roads can be found here.
+Transit capital projects are also eligible, such as the purchase of a bus; however, funds cannot be used for operating cost of running the bus on a route.

-With input from all transportation stakeholders and the public, the RTF process culminates in a Transportation Improvement Program (TIP) that covers a four year period and addresses the most immediate transportation priorities for Northwest Michigan, as determined by the RTF.
+With input from all transportation stakeholders and the public, the RTF process culminates in a Transportation Improvement Program (TIP) that covers a four year period and addresses the most immediate transportation priorities for each of the six counties, as determined by the RTF.
 The meetings of the Rural Task Forces and Small Urban Task Forces are all publically noticed in the local newspaper and the meetings are open to the public.